esdoc/esdoc-importpath-plugin/README.md

     {
       "name": "esdoc-importpath-plugin",
       "option": {
-        // replaces will be ignored when setting the packageProp "packageProp": "main",
+        // appendPackageName and replaces will be ignored when setting the packageProp "packageProp": "main",
+        "appendPackageName": true,
         "replaces": [
           {"from": "^src/", "to": "lib/"}
         ]